 Deakin University (AUS) created the Scout wayfinding app to provide students with a portal into a digitally blended campus environment.
 Scout provides students with the fastest route and step-by-step directions to locations on each of its campuses, even inside buildings and across floors.
 Scout guides students towards essential facilities and services, such as a quiet place to study as measured by real-time library population density.

 Swansea University (UK) accelerates the response to student concerns with the digital platform Unitu, on which thousands of students post feedback on the institution’s operational and strategic decisions.
 Swansea leaders continually track and address issues and ideas that attract the most attention, leading to concrete progress on projects such as sustainable transportation and student mental health.

 University of Leicester (UK) emphasizes collective responsibility for student health and well-being by training every campus services employee—from porters and cleaners to managers and directors—to flag potential student issues.
 In the Making Every Contact Count campaign, staff use postcard-sized referral forms to quickly escalate any potential concerns for follow-up.

 University of Maryland, Baltimore County (USA) uses data signals in the learning management system to identify effective instructors.
 High levels of student engagement and success in the LMS platform often indicate innovative pedagogy; after following up, academic leaders give such instructors a platform to share their approaches with other academic staff, helping good ideas go viral.

-Colorado State University (USA) developed the [email protected] platform to deliver timely academic and personal support to students by nudging them towards resources that address their specific needs.
+Colorado State University (USA) developed the YOU@CSU platform to deliver timely academic and personal support to students by nudging them towards resources that address their specific needs.
 The mobile-optimised platform uses short ‘Reality Check’ quizzes to assess students’ current state of well-being and provide them with customised support based on any areas of concern, such as stress or physical health.